Kathleenss/CCTT2024--Supplementary_material/README.md

 This repository contains materials that supplement the extended abstract submmited to the Congreso Colombiano de Transporte y Tránsito 2024

 List of materials:
+1. Figures
-1. Stata outputs
+2. Stata outputs
-2. Variables dictionary and survey questionaire
+3. Variables dictionary and survey questionaire
-3. Consolidate results of the multinomial models
+4. Consolidate results of the multinomial models
-4. Link to interactive Tableau dahsboard with results from the survey
+5. Link to a interactive Tableau dahsboard with results from the survey